dfelinto/blender-manual/manual/addons/rigging/rigify/rig_types/limbs.rst

 ``limbs.arm``
 =============

-Will create a full featured bendy and stretchy arm depending on the user defined options.
+Will create a full featured bendy and stretchy arm depending on the user-defined options.

 Requirement: A chain of three connected bones (upper_arm, forearm, hand).